The objectives of the Mathematics Department's program at the master's level

 and all except those in the computer science track must take at least nine other hours of electives.

 Those students enrolled in the thesis plan must take at least six hours of MATH 5398-5698,

 and all except those in the computer science track must take at least three other hours of elective.*

 *Electives may not be chosen from MATH 5336, 5337, 5340-5348, 5352

 Students in every degree plan must pass a final master's exam.

-For inquiries about the Department of Mathematics, write or send an email to:
+For inquiries about the M.S.
+Program in Mathematics, write or send an email to: